top of page

 What To Shop For: most beans and peas are found canned and dry form, with the except of sprouts, fresh peas and green beans.
 Look for beans and peas that are "low in sodium" or have "no salt added", so be sure to read those nutrition labels.
 Whether you buy canned or dry are both, remember to soak or rinse them well!

-Feast your tastebuds on this rainbow bowl made with bright, colourful fresh veggies and vegan protein from chickpeas.
+Feast your tastebuds on this rainbow bowl made with bright, colourful fresh veggies and a serving of rich and hearty vegan protein sourced from chickpeas.
+Topped with a drizzle of zesty dressing, like tahini lemon sauce or balsamic vinaigrette, adds richness and depth, making each bite more super tasty.

-NURITION BREAKDOWN: variety is the superstar of a healthy diet.
+Variety is the secret of a healthy diet.
 This means eating a diverse and ever-changing selection of different coloured fruits and vegetables like you'll find in this recipe by Liz of I Heart Vegetables.
-Nourish on a rainbow of goodness!
+Here she's used hearty vegan protein sourced from chickpeas.
+Also known as garbanzo beans, chickpeas are a fantastic source of plant-based protein and jam-packed with fibre, vitamins, and minerals.
+Their nutty flavour and creamy texture make chickpeas the perfect addition to this bowl, enhancing both its nutritional profile and its satisfying.

 Soy-Ginger Marinaded Tofu Salad Bowl by Connoisseurus Veg.